Copterline

-Copterline Oy was Finland's largest helicopter airline established on 15 October 1990 as Copter Action and renamed to Copterline in 2000.
+Copterline Oy was Finland's largest helicopter airline established on 15 October 1990 as Copter Action and renamed later on.
+The headquarters were located at Helsinki-Malmi Airport in Helsinki.

 In 2004 the company ferried over 75,000 passengers.
 On December 19, 2008, Copterline confirmed that it had ceased its scheduled service between Helsinki and Tallinn.
 On 15 February 2010, Copterline filed for bankruptcy, citing inability to keep the company profitable.
-Its head office was located on the grounds of Helsinki-Malmi Airport in Helsinki.
-In 2011, Line Support Oy, founded by mostly the same group as Copterline Oy, announced a resumption of service from September, operated by its Estonian subsidiary Copterline OÜ.
+In 2011, Line Support Oy, mostly founded by the same group as Copterline Oy, announced a resumption of service from September, operated by its Estonian subsidiary Copterline OÜ.
 On 9 September 2011, the first commercial flights were undertaken.